 This unspoilt village oozes charm and is ideal for peaceful skiing in Austria.
 Its gentle slopes are more suited to families and beginners, but its authentic ambience and scenic trails will appeal to all.

 Austria’s most glamorous resort retains its traditional village appeal, with its charming wooden chalets and winding streets, which are home to some of the smartest – and most expensive – hotels for skiing in Austria.
-Lech has plenty of beginner terrain, and advanced skiers can venture off-piste or tour over to St Anton; come here for celeb-spotting and champagne swigging, as well as superb skiing.
+Linked with Zurs Lech has plenty of beginner terrain, and advanced skiers can venture off-piste or tour over to St Anton; come here for celeb-spotting and champagne swigging, as well as superb skiing.
+Check out our review of Lech ski holiday.